7RU7H/Archive/Brain-Hacking/Problem-Solving/Problem-Solving.md

 Thinkers have styles, are you mixing another styles or understanding your styles failings affecting analysis?
 What do you thinking partners thin and are they diverse enough, did you start together (you need to start together)?
 Are you measurements for good analysis (non)functioning or find the nullspace and oddities they should?
-Are you respecting intuition measurable?
+Are you respecting intuition measurably?

 CARL - Construct Analytically Revised Landscapes